Taravatsh/bike-sharing/README.md

 ![User trips by gender](Resources/User_Trips_by_Gender_by_Weekday.png)

-The heatmap of number of trips broken down by gender and type of users for each hour for each day of the week is displayed in the figure below.
-As it can be seen, majority of subscribers are males indicating that they rely on bike as a transportation method throughout the weekdays and weekends.
+The heatmap of number of trips broken down by gender and type of users for each hour for each day of the week is displayed in the figure above.
+As it can be seen, majority of subscribers are males indicating that they rely on bike as a transportation method throughout weekdays and weekends.
 Additionally, it can be seen that non-subscribers tend to be using the service mainly during the weekends for performing activities other than work.

 ### August Riding Hours